 I initially kept mine in a hanging basket on the patio, but it was difficult to keep the soil moist enough.
 After I switched to a deeper, ceramic pot indoors my jiaogulan has been much happier.
 It’s happiest on my living room windowsill during summer and winter, but I sometimes set it outside in the spring.

 Out of all of the herbs I’ve grown, jiaogulan is the most prone to insect damage.
 When I’m keeping it indoors this isn’t a problem.
 However, any time I put it outside it is a magnet for beetles and slugs!
 I’ve found that a homemade Castille soap spray is good to help control pests on jiaogulan houseplants if you want them to be indoor/outdoor plants.
 Neem spray is another good choice.

 If you want to grow your own, you should be able to find live plants at Strictly Medicinal Seeds and at Gurney’s.
 I bought mine from Strictly Medicinal Seeds as a live plant and haven’t tried growing from seed.
 Here are some tips for growing jiaogulan indoors that I learned from the seed catalog.
 These tips are working well for me!

 - Water every 3-5 days.
 Jiaogulan doesn’t like to be dry.

 - Give it plenty of natural light (by keeping it on a windowsill or in a sun room)

-- Feed it weekly with compost tea, liquid kelp, or mycoblast.
+- Feed it weekly with compost tea or liquid kelp

 Jiaogulan has many of the same compounds that are found in ginseng, but it is much easier and faster to grow.
 It tastes good by itself, but I also like mixing it with green tea.
 Not bad for a houseplant!